leta199/Simulation-Inverse-Transform/README.md

 # Simulation-Inverse-Transform
 Inverse transformation is a method of simulation that allows sampling from an invertible function to generate data from said function.
 This has various applications such as taking said data to compute expceted  values, variance, satdnard devaition etc.
 We will use both Monte Carlo and Inverse transform to approximate the area of a circle of radius r with area Y.
-Rdius "r" is distributed on a uniform distribution of [1,4] We will try to find the expected value of "Y" (our area)
+Radius "r" is distributed on a uniform distribution of [1,4]
+We will try to find the expected value of "Y" (our area).

 This project will cover:

-- Compare Monte Carlo to Inverse transform methods
+- Comparing Monte Carlo to Inverse transform methods
-- Approximate the expecetd value of Area of a circle
+- Approximate the expected value of Area of a circle
 - Plotting histogram of Inverse method vs Line graph of theoretical value

 ## HOW IT'S MADE